How to configure RPC dynamic port allocation to work with firewalls

 Use the method that is described in this article only if the RPC server does not offer a way to define the server port.

 The following registry entries apply to Windows NT 4.0 and above.
-They do not apply to previous versions of Windows NT.
+They don't apply to previous versions of Windows NT.
 Even though you can configure the port used by the client to communicate with the server, the client must be able to reach the server by its actual IP address.
-You cannot use DCOM through firewalls that do address translation (for example, where a client connects to virtual address 188.8.131.52, which the firewall maps transparently to the server's actual address of, say, 184.108.40.206).
-This is because DCOM stores raw IP addresses in the interface marshaling packets and if the client cannot connect to the address specified in the packet, it will not work.
+You can't use DCOM through firewalls that do address translation.
+For example, a client connects to virtual address 184.108.40.206, which the firewall maps transparently to the server's actual address of, say, 220.127.116.11.
+DCOM stores raw IP addresses in the interface marshaling packets.
+If the client can't connect to the address specified in the packet, it won't work.

 For more information, see Using DCOM/COM+ with Firewall.

-The values (and Internet key) discussed below do not appear in the registry; they must be added manually using the Registry Editor.
+The values (and Internet key) discussed below don't appear in the registry.
+They must be added manually using the Registry Editor.

 This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information, see How to back up and restore the registry in Windows.